 It is not true that if you’ve seen one Kenyan, you’ve seen them all.
 There are at least two major ethnic streams in Kenya: the Nilotic and the Bantu.
 Throw in a third (Cushite) for good measure and you will realize that there are physical distinctions that separate one community from another.
 We can’t just lump everyone together and disregard their uniqueness.

 9. Kenya has a reliable mobile network.

-10. Kenyans share the same values we have when it comes to family and community.
+10. Kenyans share the same values as Filipinos when it comes to family and community.